How I Built My Own Embedded Stripe Checkout on a Squarespace Page

 STRIPE_WORKSHOP_PRICE_ID=price_...

-If you don’t want an add-on, leave out STRIPE_WORKSHOP_PRICE_ID.
+If you do not want an add-on, leave out the workshop price ID.

 Step 3: Add the checkout to Squarespace